jittergtz/Peak/README.md

-Peak is a modern habbit and task tracker
+Peak is a modern habit and task tracker